Are you planning to explore Houston at night?

 Tired from all that walking?
 Treat yourself to a reflexology massage from one of the massage places that abound in Chinatown.

-Opening Hours: Shop and restaurants opened daily with varying times
+Opening Hours: Shop and restaurants opened daily at varying times

 Topgolf is a sprawling entertainment complex combining a cutting-edge driving range and a local hangout spot.